yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_troubleshoot.md

 3. When this command completes, NodeC joins the domain where NodeA is the first Admin Node Manager.

 {{< alert title="Tip" color="primary" >}} Rerunning apply on NodeC is the easiest solution in this case.
 Alternatively, you could rerun `apply ``--anm_host NodeC` on NodeA and on NodeB.{{< /alert >}}

-## Get help on sysupgrade commands

-For a description of all available command options and default settings, run `sysupgrade` with the `--help` option.

-You can also run each command with the`--help` option.
-For example, `sysupgrade export --help`, `sysupgrade upgrade --help`, and so on.